Princess-of-Sleeping/vita-utility/kernel/README.md

 Create host0 as a virtual device.

+On devkit, mount to `vsd0:`. but non-openable file. something is different in retails and devkit.

 The files that exist in "host0:kernel_modules/" and "host0:sysroot/" are RW.

 __Since SceVfsMountPoC is a PoC, there is nothing that guarantees its operation.__

-TODO : update createFileEntry and vfs_get_stat
+TODO : update createFileEntry and vfs_get_stat, support to devkit.

 # KernelCustomMalloc